thiago88sp/templates_terraform/redis/README.md

 ## :dart: About ##

-Este projeto tem como objetivo provisionar o Azure Cache Redis no Azure.
+This project aims to provision Azure Cache Redis in Azure.

 ## :sparkles: Features ##